raphaelracine/Test2_TWEB_Angular/README.md

 This repository is used for TWEB Test 2 at HEIG-VD school.

 ## Choosen Topic
-The topic I have chosen is one where we have to use the API GitHub.
+The topic I have chosen is one where we have to use the API CrunchBase.

-## Studies API GitHub
+## Studies API CrunchBase
-[Here](https://developer.github.com/v3/) we can find the documentation about the GitHub API version 3.
+[Here]() we can find the documentation about the API.

 ## Choice of functionality